ngraczykowski/iris-root/organization-name-agent/README.md

   phonetics:
     Score(status=<ScoreStatus.OK: 'OK'>, value=0.83, compared=(('ANSMTMPRTKSPRT (John Smith import & export)',), ('ANSMTMPKSP (Jon Smit imp & exp)',)))
   ```
-  possible value: between 0 and 1
+  Possible Value: between 0 and 1

-  compared: base / prefixes + base + suffixes, original (not cleaned)
+  Compared: base / prefixes + base + suffixes, original (not cleaned)

-  algorithm: dmetaphone (from library phonetics, which do not support e.g. chinese or arabic)
+  Algorithm: dmetaphone (from library phonetics, which do not support e.g. chinese or arabic) Double Metaphone is a phonetic algorithm that reduces a word to a combination of 12 consonant sounds.
+If there is ambiguity in the pronunciations, then two tokens are returned.
+Double Metaphone uses a set of rules to remove characters from a word before mapping the remaining characters to one of the 12 consonant sounds.

 * **token_inclusion**